manavsehgal/opentheme/README.md

-# OpenStart Semantic Jekyll Theme
+# OpenTheme Semantic Jekyll Theme

-Jekyll theme using Semantic UI for creating awesome websites on GitHub Pages.
+An open source theme using Jekyll and Semantic UI for creating awesome websites on GitHub.

 ## Design Goals